getgauge-examples/template-docker-compose/README.md

 ### Setting up the System Under Test (SUT)

+Docker-compose will bring up the SUT.
+However if you want to run the tests locally.
+Here are the instructions to bring up the SUT

 * docker run -p 8000:8000 sasilverain/activeadmin-demo
 * The SUT should now be available at [http://localhost:8000/](http://localhost:8000)